tcsenpai/ollamagents/README.md

 ## Acknowledgments

-- Ollama for providing the underlying language model capabilities
+- Ollama for providing the underlying language model capabilities and API
-- The TypeScript and Node.js communities for their excellent tools and libraries
+- Claude Sonnet 3.5 and Cursor IDE for providing such a great AI model and IDE
+- All the enthusiasts who keep the open-source community alive